icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-rabe-star](https://github.com/Avotraina/ngx-rabe-star) - An Angular library that provides a customizable star rating component for your Angular application.
 * [ngx-mat-birthday-input](https://github.com/rbalet/ngx-mat-birthday-input) - An Angular Material library for entering a birthday.
 * [ngx-countries-dropdown](https://github.com/kapilkumar0037/ngx-countries-dropdown) - Angular library with customizable countries dropdown component with flags, dial code, language and currency details.
+* [ngx-mat-split-button](https://github.com/feature23/ngx-mat-split-button) - A split button component for Angular Material.
+Split buttons (also known as "split button dropdowns" in Bootstrap) have a primary action button with a conjoined dropdown toggle that opens a menu for secondary actions.

 ##### Validation